yuqihahaha/Calorie-Tracker/README.md

 - As a user, I want to be able to add food to the wishlist
 - As a user, I want to be able to clear all foods from my wishlist
-- As a user, I want to be able to view the list of foods' name I added to the record page
+- As a user, I want to be able to view the list of foods' name I added to the wishlist
 - As a user, I want to be able to calculate my Daily Total Calories
 - As a user, I want to be able to set my personal calories goal
 - As a user, I want to be given the option to save my wishlist to file